Why a B.S. Degree in Business?

-- a management and marketing option, which stresses the vital skills and management knowledge necessary to excel in a career in marketing, sales, distribution or related business areas; and
+- Management and marketing: This option stresses the vital skills and management knowledge necessary to excel in a career in marketing, sales, distribution or related business areas

-- an individualized option, which allows students to develop an appropriate curricular plan with guidance from the business program coordinator and the Advising and Career Center.
-The individualized option is often chosen by students who wish to double major in Business and Project Supply Chain Management.
-Please contact the program coordinators of Business and/or Project Supply Chain Management for more information.
+- Individualized option: The individualized option allows students to develop an appropriate curricular plan with guidance from the business program coordinator and the Advising and Career Center.
+It is often chosen by students who wish to double major in Business and Project Supply Chain Management.
+Contact the coordinators of the Business and/or Project Supply Chain Management programs for more information.

-Graduates earning business degrees may choose careers in fields such as marketing, sales, management, advertising, public relations and planning for business or the public sector.
+Graduates earning business degrees may choose careers in marketing, sales, management, advertising, public relations and planning for business or the public sector.

-According to the U.S. Bureau of Labor Statistics (BLS), opportunities for aspiring marketing specialists and sales managers are greatest for candidates with college degrees, related experience and strong communication and computer skills.
-The BLS expects employment in business-related occupations to increase to 2022 as follows:
+According to the U.S. Bureau of Labor Statistics, opportunities for aspiring marketing specialists and sales managers are greatest for candidates with college degrees, related experience and strong communication and computer skills.
+The bureau expects employment in business-related occupations to increase through 2026 as follows: